-Spring Common School base their work sessions on tasks that comprise of individualised activities/tasks based on literacy and numeracy targets taken from pupils B-squared assessment targets.
-It is the class teacher's responsibility to set up the work task targets (with the support of the autism team if required).
-Pupil's progress is then recorded on a spread sheet by the adult who delivers the individual sessions using the recording criteria given.
-Pupils and staff will have a group TEACCH session supervised by one of the school's Autism HLTAs to monitor pupil progress and offer advice and model good practice.
-Once the pupil has demonstrated that they are able to successfully and consistently able to achieve the target this is then fed back to the class teacher who will be able to update the targets accordingly.
-Parents are able to request a copy of their child's progress and a list of the targets they are working on to match any activities they wish to complete at home.
+Spring Common Academy base their work sessions on tasks that comprise of individualised activities/tasks based on literacy, numeracy and personal development targets taken from pupils SCALEs assessment targets.
+It is the class teacher's responsibility to set up the work task targets.
+Tasks are introduced to the pupil in the first instance by staff modelling completion, then it is imperative that the staff member sits behind the pupil so as to be available to support but to ensure the pupil is completing the task independently.
+Pupil's progress is then recorded by the adult who delivers the individual sessions using the recording criteria given.
+Once the pupil has demonstrated that they are able to successfully and consistently achieve the target this is then fed back to the class teacher who will be able to update the targets accordingly.
+Pupil's achievements is analysed as a group and as individuals to ensure the method is relevant and appropriate.